How to Stay Motivated as an Actor

 How to stay motivated as an actor: Stay Active

-Avoid spending most of your time binge watching Netflix, couching on the TV or just doing unproductive things in your laptop.
+Avoid spending most of your time binge-watching Netflix, couching on the TV or just doing unproductive things on your laptop.
 Do something that would engage your creative mind.

 Your mind should stay active as well.
 When you have a healthy mind, you’re more capable and more creative.
 And creativity is the forefront of good actors.
 When you are creative, you portray interesting and memorable characters.
 You can instantly shift from one character to another without even flinching.
 Creative minds bring those people to life.